Frequently Asked Questions

 | Shōgi | Fourfold repetition → loss for perpetual check, otherwise draw |

-Note on FEEN: FEEN provides a canonical position representation suitable for hashing and equality checks.
-However, some games may require additional state (like move history for en passant) that isn’t captured in the FEEN string alone.
+Note on FEEN: FEEN provides a Canonical Position Representation suitable for hashing and equality checks.
+However, some games may require additional Game State (like tracking Position occurrences for repetition rules) that isn’t captured in the FEEN string alone.

 More questions will be added based on community feedback and common implementation challenges.